gracenguyen133/Sourdough-Bread-Pricing/README.md

 This repo contains analysis of sourdough bread pricing patterns across major retailers in Toronto from February to July 2024.
 The analysis explores market segmentation and pricing strategies using Bayesian regression modeling.

-Click the green “Code” button, then “Download ZIP” to use this folder.
+Click the green "Code" button, then "Download ZIP" to use this folder.
 After you finish downloading the folder, move it to the folder where you want to watch the project on your personal computer and edit as required.

 ## File Structure